History of Moldova in Timeline

 Moldova

-Moldova, officially the Republic of Moldova, is a landlocked Eastern European country bordering Romania and Ukraine, with a population of approximately 2.42 million as of January 2024.
-Its territory covers 33,483 km2.
-Chișinău is the capital and largest city.
-The breakaway state of Transnistria is located on its eastern border with Ukraine.
-Moldova operates as a unitary parliamentary representative democratic republic.
+Moldova, officially the Republic of Moldova, is a landlocked Eastern European country bordered by Romania and Ukraine.
+Its area is 33,483 km2 and its population around 2.42 million.
+The unrecognized breakaway state of Transnistria is located on its eastern border.
+Moldova operates as a unitary parliamentary representative democratic republic, with Chișinău serving as its capital and largest city, as well as its main cultural and commercial hub.

 1917: Bessarabia Becomes Autonomous

-In 1917, during the Russian Revolution, Bessarabia briefly became an autonomous state within the Russian Republic.
+During the 1917 Russian Revolution, Bessarabia briefly became an autonomous state within the Russian Republic.

 February 1918: Bessarabia Declares Independence

-In February 1918, Bessarabia declared its independence and later integrated into Romania.
+In February 1918, Bessarabia declared its independence from the Russian Republic.

 1918: Bessarabia Unites with Romania

-In 1918, Bessarabia briefly became independent and united with Romania.
+In 1918, Bessarabia briefly became independent as the Moldavian Democratic Republic and then united with Romania, following a decision by the Parliament (Sfatul Țării).

 1924: Moldavian Autonomous Republic Established

-In 1924, Soviet Russia established the Moldavian Autonomous Republic within the Ukrainian SSR.
+In 1924, Soviet Russia established the Moldavian Autonomous Republic within the Ukrainian SSR on territories east of Bessarabia.

-Since 1939, Radio Moldova, the first publicly funded national radio broadcaster, has been broadcasting from Chişinău.
+In 1939, the first publicly funded national radio broadcaster, Radio Moldova, began broadcasting from Chişinău.

 1940: Soviet Union Reclaims Bessarabia

-During the Second World War, in 1940, the Soviet Union occupied Bessarabia and reclaimed it from Romania.
+During the Second World War, in 1940, the Soviet Union occupied Bessarabia and reclaimed it from Romania, incorporating it into the Union as the Moldavian SSR.

 1940: Romania Cedes Bessarabia to the Soviet Union

-In 1940, Romania ceded Bessarabia to the Soviet Union, leading to the creation of the Moldavian Soviet Socialist Republic.
+In 1940, Romania was compelled to cede Bessarabia to the Soviet Union as a consequence of the Molotov–Ribbentrop Pact, leading to the creation of the Moldavian Soviet Socialist Republic.

 1940: Establishment of Ion Creangă State Pedagogical University of Chișinău